Szczerku/RNA-GANerator/README.md

 └── train_wgan_gp.py
 ```

+---

 ## Generator Training

 To train the WGAN-GP model on RNA sequences, you can use the default configuration or customize it with your own dataset and hyperparameters.

 1. Quick Start

-Simply run the following command to start training with the default dataset and parameters:
+Train the model with default settings:
 ```bash
 python run_wgan.py
 ```

 2. Custom Dataset

-If you want to use your own RNA dataset in FASTA format, place it inside the data/ directory.
-Below is an example using a custom file named RF00097.fa:
+Place your .fa file in the data/ directory and run:
 ```bash
 python run_wgan.py --data data\RF00097.fa
 ```